Menu

 VI.
 Delegation

-Delegation describes who may assume responsibility for actions indentified in the individualized plan as determined by the school nurse.
+Delegation describes who may assume responsibility for actions identified in the individualized plan as determined by the school nurse.

 b.
 Verification of the number on the meter by non-licensed school personnel for a student independent in the management of his/her self-monitoring can be performed after training, supervision, and delegation by the school nurse.

 c.
-Blood sugar monitoring for symptoms of low (hypoglycemia) or high (hyperglycemia) blood sugar will be done by the student (if able), the parent, or PDA.
-The school nurse or nurse designee, if available and with a HCP order, can also perform the procedure.
+Checking blood glucose for symptoms of low (hypoglycemia) or high (hyperglycemia) blood sugar will be done by the student (if able), the parent, or PDA.
+The school nurse or nurse designee, if available and with an HCP order, can also perform the procedure.

 The district, its employees, agents or parent-designated adults who act in good faith an in substantial compliance with a student’s individualized healthcare plan /504 and the instruction of the student’s health care provider shall not be criminally or civilly liable for services under RCW 28A.210.330-.350.